Oldman10000/ski-carinthia/README.md

 As mentioned above, the checkout success/order history detail page shows a dynamically created QR code.
 The QR is generated using code from [this project](https://davidshimjs.github.io/qrcodejs/) by David Shim.
 Scanning the code will just take the user to the same checkout success page they are on, however it also serves as a 'proof of purchase' to redeem ski passes from the relevant ticket office.
 Originally I had planned to include the QR code in the order confirmation email, unfortunately I was unable to get the JavaScript elements to function when embedded in the confirmation email body so just included the link in text form.

+### Future Features

+I will define below a few nice future features for the site which I either didn't have the technical knowhow to implement, or ideas which came to me upon completion of the project.
+Or otherwise ideas which were impractical due to the nature the project being academic rather than an official site.

+* It would be nice if users could buy a skiing ticket for a specific day rather than it being 'valid for any day'.
+Even nicer would be if the available dates were limited to the dates a resort is open, as it would be impractical to buy a skiing ticket in mid summer for example, as the resort would be closed.

+* For users to have 'membership levels' as part of their account.
+For example users could pay an annual subscription fee, for which they receive added benefits i.e. discounted ski passes, or a limited amount of free guest passes etc.

+* Ski shop.
+The site could sell skiing equipment, merchandise etc. There could be a tie in with local ski shops - i.e. most resorts will have a ski shop nearby where visitors can either purchase or hire ski equipment and it would be nice to have a collaboration with those.
+Users with a higher membership level as defined above could have discounted prices.

+* For the blogs section to be more closely tied to the resorts section.
+For example, on the resort detail page for a particular resort one could access all blogs which relate to that particular resort.

 ## Device and Browser Testing

 * Chrome developer tools used throughout development to check usability on different devices/sizes.
 Devices "used" on dev tools include: